Goin' Back to Indiana: Track listing

-Reissue
+In 1974, Goin' Back to Indiana was reissued by Pickwick Records as Stand.
+This reissue was a partial version of the full album.
+The same year, Pickwick also reissued the full soundtrack as Jackson 5.

-In 2001, Motown Records remastered all Jackson 5 albums in a 'Two Classic Albums/One CD' series (much like they did in the late 1980s).
-This album was paired up with Lookin' Through the Windows (1972).
+In 2001, Motown remastered all Jackson 5 albums in a "Two Classic Albums/One CD" series (much like they did in the late 1980s).
+This album was paired with Lookin' Through the Windows (1972).
 The bonus tracks were "Love Song" and a live performance of "Who's Lovin' You", which first appeared on the soundtrack of the 1992 TV movie The Jacksons: An American Dream.

 Full setlist

 The TV special and soundtrack consists of multiple in-studio live performances, skits and half of the Jackson 5's concert in Indiana on May 29, 1971.
 The other half of the live show was omitted, and some songs were also edited upon the release.
-Over the years, a couple of tracks from the concert have been released (such as "Who's Lovin' You" and "Mama's Pearl") but there hasn't been any official release of their full show from that evening.
+Over the years, a couple of tracks from the concert have been released (such as "Who's Lovin' You" and "Mama's Pearl"), but there has not been any official release of their full show from that evening.
 The setlist was as follows: